 - Log into SIS.

 - In SIS, under My Students > Registration, find the courses you need, select your preferred class meeting times, and complete the registration process.
 You can ignore the tuition prices unless you’re planning to self-pay for a course (e.g. those that LAU doesn’t pay for like summer classes).

-Please email our academic counselor, Kate Chaney, if you have questions or need help creating your student’s perfect schedule.
+Please email a school counselor if you have questions or need help creating your student’s perfect schedule.
 Counselor information can be found on our Contact page.